AB 848 (Soria, D-Merced)

 Oppose Through Coalition

-SB 29 would make permanent the ability for a decedent’s estate to recover for non-economic damages (pain and suffering).
-Amendments taken in the Senate Appropriations Committee would extend the sunset date to 2030.
+SB 29 would extend to Jan.
+1, 2030, the ability for a decedent’s estate to recover for non-economic damages (pain and suffering).

 Senate Judiciary Committee Oppose Unless Amended Coalition Letter